I hate racing. That’s not to say I’d never do it, but there’d have to be reason beyond the arbitrary “I can beat Bob”. (What’s Bob ever done to me?)

 But recently I’ve been in a position where I’ve “sort of raced”.

-Still, to me racing kind of diminishes the real enjoyment, or excitement, of the swim (or run) because you can neither enjoy someone’s company, nor go adventuring.
+I like the people, but to me racing kind of diminishes the real enjoyment, or excitement, of a swim or run because you can neither enjoy someone’s company, nor go adventuring.

 I once followed a shark into the depths.
 Diving.

 I saw its tail going around the corner of a reef, so I followed, camera in hand.
 It was a white tip, cruising at about 40m.
 So I dived down and gave chase.
 It sank to about 45m – a bit too deep for me – but I could still see it clearly, so I pressed on.
 I swam as fast as I could, with fins, and got almost close enough to snatch a picture when it saw me on its tail and flicked away.
 It was too fast and too deep.
 Only when the shark was gone did I turn and realise that I was a long way – a mile or so? – from the rest of the group, deep underwater in the middle of the Indian ocean.
 But when I looked over my other shoulder, there was my dive buddy, his face a foot from mine.
 He was the only one who knew that I liked to have someone on my shoulder.
 Beside me.
 Chasing the excitement into the blue.

 (*Update: the race was postponed due to weather, so did an aquathon instead.)